-My friend and I decided earlier this year that while the core mission of Quirky Berkeley is stuff in Berkeley, an occasional field trip is a good thing.
-On holidays, I post photographs from a notional quirky field trip.
+My friend and I decided that while the core mission of Quirky Berkeley is stuff in Berkeley, an occasional field trip is a good thing.
+On holidays, I will post photographs from a notional quirky field trip.
 So far – just California plus one Nevada.
 Usually but not always easy driving distance.
 This is NOT mission creep – just field trips.

 To date, we have these, most recent at the top:

 Thanksgiving Post: Me and Arlo

 For our notional holiday travel, we will time-travel back to 1967 and 1969 and hear about my three close encounters with Arlo Guthrie.
 Prepare to cringe a little along with me.

 Labor Day Field Trip – San Juan Bautista

 For Labor Day we visit Vicente A. “Bobo” Banuela Jr. and his astonishing collection of electric line equipment and models.
 Decades of a passionate pursuit by a passionate man.

 QB Superstar Doug Heine took me to Vallejo for our Memorial Day field trip to visit his high school art teacher, Dorothy Herger and see her world of art made, bought, given, and collected.